-iTutor are always hiring new talent.
+iTutor is always hiring new talent.
 This guide will help you pass the iTutor application process, and become an iTutor consultant (Teacher).
-We outline all the information you need to know to get hired by iTutor in 2021 starting with who they actually are.
+We outline all the information you need to know to get hired by iTutor in 2022 starting with who they actually are.

 Who is the iTutor Group?

-The iTutor Group were one of the first online English teaching platforms for Chinese students.
+The iTutor Group were one of the first online English teaching platforms for students in China, Hong Kong and Taiwan.
 They teach both adults and children who want to learn English.
 With iTutor, you can learn 24 hours a day, 7 days a week.
 Anytime and anywhere with a good internet connection!

-iTutor match students with teachers using an advanced algorithm.
+iTutor matches students with teachers using an advanced algorithm.
 Students are able to rate who they like the most, which ultimately provides the student with a selection of the most suitable teachers.
-When the teachers open slots, students are automatically assigned. iTutor provide all the lesson materials, so the Teachers can do what they love to do best, teach.
+When the teachers open slots, students are automatically assigned. iTutor provides all the lesson materials, so the Teachers can do what they love to do best, teach.

-iTutor have two types of classes.
+iTutor has two types of classes.
 The most popular class type is the ‘Regular’.

 Regular One-on-one classes run for 25-minutes.